 Learn how we cater to Dental Office Infection Control

 “Cancer Therapy: Managing side effects of mouth sores”

 Dental Care and Cancer, Receiving Dental care during chemotherapy is important.
 ALWAYS Ask Questions!

 Below are some commonly asked questions about dental care during chemotherapy.

 Go the extra mile and ask questions.
 Get specific details about dental care during chemotherapy.
 All questions asked of your Lincoln, NE dentist for cancer and your oncologist are entirely valid.
 Simple questions such as whether or not it is safe to floss to what may be potential long-term side effects, are all important.
 Getting answers will not only help you while receiving treatment, but after treatment as well.
-If you are in need of dental care during chemotherapy, visit our team of caring family dentists.
+If you are in need of dental care during chemotherapy, contact us or visit our team of caring family dentists.
 Don’t be shy and find out why dental care and cancer treatment go together.
 You’ve got this, don’t let cancer be the boss!